-In all GPS courses, students indicate their intent to participate in the course by completing a specific, designated survey during the first week.
-Failure to complete the Course Verification Survey will automatically result in the student being withdrawn from the course at the start of the second week.
+In all GPS courses, students indicate their intent to participate in the course by completing a specific, designated survey during the first week of each course.
+GPS students who know they will be absent for the first night of class, but do intend to complete the course, must complete the specific, designated survey by 11:59 pm of Day 7 of the course.
+Students should notify their instructor that they will be absent, and acknowledge they will be graded according to the syllabus on all assignments, including class participation or discussion.
+Failure to complete the designated survey will automatically result in the student being withdrawn from the course at the start of the second week.